gauravraj2601/Electronix-Express/README.md

 ## Contributors
-Gaurav Raj.
+Gaurav Raj,
-Ganesh Kumar.
+Ganesh Kumar,
-Akshay Ramoliya.
+Akshay Ramoliya

 ## Deployment
 The app is deployed on Netlify.
 You can access it using the following link: